-A three-legged shooting stick is a tripod to rest your rifle over for support while taking a standing shot.
-Prone, sitting and kneeling shots are not that common.
+A three-legged shooting stick is a tripod to rest your rifle for support while taking a standing shot.
+Prone, sitting, and kneeling shots are not that common.
 Because of:

 - The low vegetation obscures your target.

 - Lying in a prone position or kneeling can be very uncomfortable.
-Also, it may not be possible because of rocky terrain and thorns, and other impediments.
+Also, it may not be possible because of rocky terrain, thorns, and other impediments.